guillaumegaluz/thx1138/README.md

 ##### Back-end
 Ruby on Rails, with Haml for the views and SASS for the stylesheets.

 The back-end is pretty slim: 2 models (Movie and Shooting, with a one-to-many relationship).
 Two endpoints: `GET /movies` and `GET /shootings/:movie_id`.
-I thought about using Sinatra - thinner, better dimensioned in this case - but I wanted to benefit from the built-in asset pipeline and not have to configure Sprockets...
+I wanted to benefit from the built-in asset pipeline.
+However if I had to build this app again, I would probably use Sinatra.
+It's better dimensioned in this case, eventhough I would have to configure Sprockets by hand.

 ##### Front-end
 Backbone.js, with Coffeescript, and Haml Coffee for the templates.
 I used Google Maps API for the map interaction and Geocoding API to get coordinates from an address.